John F. Kennedy High School (Los Angeles)

 John F. Kennedy High School (JFKHS) is a four-year public high school located in Granada Hills, Los Angeles, in the U.S. state of California.
 It is in District 1 of the Los Angeles Unified School District.

 History

 The school was relieved of overcrowding when Valley Region High School 4 and Valley Region High School 5 opened in 2011.

 The new principal is Mr. Oscar Vazquez.

 Academic programs

-John F. Kennedy High School has different programs for students or parents who are intrigued.
-Kennedy has three magnet programs, which prepare students for the future.
+John F. Kennedy High School has different programs for students or parents.
+Kennedy has three magnet programs.
 There is an Architecture, Digital Design & Filmmaking Magnet, a Highly Gifted/High-Ability Medical Magnet, and a Global Leadership & Environmental Action Magnet (GLEAM).
-Architecture, Digital Design & Filmmaking Magnet.There are also Advanced Placement Application (AP) classes students can take to develop preparation for college.
+Architecture, Digital Design & Filmmaking Magnet.There are also Advanced Placement Application (AP) classes students can take in preparation for college.
 All AP classes can contribute to college credit if AP tests are passed with a score of 3 or higher.
 Advancement Via Individual Determination (AVID), Bilingual Program, Impact, Freshman Transition Program, The Carl D. Perkins Program, School for Advanced Studies, Teaching Academy, and Kennedy High School Work Experience Program are other programs that are offered by the school.